About Us: Robert McInnes

-The basis of Cognitive Principle Theory(CPT) was developed by myself over a fifteen year period from 2003, by building a theoretical model of human behavior based books such as Stephen Covey’s classic “The 7 Habits of Highly Effective People.”
-In 2018 the theory was updated with the use of polyvagal theory.
+The basis of Cognitive Principle Theory(CPT) was developed by myself, investing 16,000 hours over a sixteen year period from 2003, building a theoretical model of human behavior based books such as Stephen Covey’s classic “The 7 Habits of Highly Effective People.”
+In 2018 the theory was updated with the use of Polyvagal theory.

 In 2003-4 I used the model to change the culture in a retail tool business in which I was a partner and CEO during that period.
 In 2006-2008 I then completed a Master of Arts in Counselling to test my theory against the main counselling techniques, such as cognitive behavior therapy, narrative therapy, person centered therapy and other family therapies.
 The result was Cognitive Principle Therapy, which gets to the core issues and helps clients deal with those faster than with other counselling techniques.